GoodDingo/logbook-logstash/README.md

+# logbook-logstash

-# logbook-logstash: JSON logs with logstash format for logbook
+JSON logs with logstash format for logbook

 This library is provided to allow [logbook](http://pythonhosted.org/Logbook/) logging to output log data as json objects ready to be shipped out to logstash.

-This project is a fork of exoscale/python-logstash-formatter
+This project is a fork of [exoscale/python-logstash-formatter](https://github.com/exoscale/python-logstash-formatter)

 ## Installing

 Pip:

-    ``pip install logbook-logstash``
+    $ pip install logbook-logstash

 Pypi: